saaivignesh20-zz/pyimgsplitter/README.md

 saaivignesh20@gmail.com (or) commit the changes yourself in this repo itself so that it will be useful to others.
 Don't hesitate to add some features too!

+The script on this branch is based on numpy, contributed by [lord8266](https://github.com/lord8266).

 Hope you find this script useful.

 ## Installation